jiaqiwang0/CS5200-Project2/README.md

 3. run this command, this will restore our db to a db called test on your mongo server.
 '''mongorestore --host localhost --port 27017 --db test  dump/project2'''

+# Work division
+Jiaqi Wang:
+CRUD of the addresses collection.
+Query the addresses by city.